fredjean/fredjean.net/source/2013-05-16-toward-idempotency.html.markdown

 pushing content to a web site, which made [dojo4's](http://dojo4.com) frontend developers quite happy.

-Another goal of the middleman-s3-sync gem is that an otherewise identical resource built on different systems should be recognized as being identical and not pushed to S3 if it was up to date (the digests matched).
+Another goal of the middleman-s3-sync gem is that an otherwise identical resource built on different systems should be recognized as being identical and not pushed to S3 if it was up to date (the digests matched).